aert/aert-buysell/README.rst

 Buy & Sell
 ==========

-Mockups of the next big thing.
+Mockups of the next big thing :)

 How to run the demo server : ``python manage.py``